TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 ---
 title: Home Assistant
 tags: gear
+thumbnail: /assets/images/home-assistant/logo.png
 ---

 [Home Assistant](https://www.home-assistant.io/) has been on my radar for a while.
 I've always liked the idea of having a small local server running 24x7 that I could use to "automate stuff".
 Two things put me off doing anything about it.
-There was low level anxiety over picking the right hardware to run it on, but more importantly there was the lack of anything that *really* needed automating.
+There was low level anxiety over picking the right hardware and OS to run it on, but more importantly there was the lack of anything that *really* needed automating.

+{% include candid-image.html src="/assets/images/home-assistant/logo.png" alt="Home Assistant Logo" %}

 That changed this week.
 We got a new EV charger, the [Hypervolt Home 3 Pro](https://www.hypervolt.co.uk/product/hv3proaauw100t2).
 I wasn't expecting to replace our existing 5 year old [EO Mini Pro 2](https://www.eocharging.com/support/home-charging/eo-mini-pro-2).
 Then the manufacturer EOLed it.